ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Regurgitation.md

 ## Medical Treatment
 - depends on cause
 - Anticoagulation with warfarin or DOAC if AF
-- DOACs c/i if --> + rheumatic MS /
+- DOACs c/i if --> + moderate-severe rheumatic MS / mechanical prosthetic valves
+- Cardioversion maybe used
+- in chronic MR - no use of vasodilators for the treatment of chronic, isolated severe MR with preserved LV systolic function in the absence of systemic hypertension
+- secondary MR d/t ischemic or DCM
+	- GDMT
+	- diuretic
+	- beta blockers
+	- ACE inhibitors /ARBs
+	- ARNIs
+	- MRAs
+	- SGLT2 inhibitors
+	- CRT therapy
+- Antibiotic prophylaxis for IE if h/o IE
+- avoid isometric exercise